jackmiller2003/kae-cyclones/README.md

 3. Spectral radius plot in Argand plane.
 4. Table of final metrics for each task (i.e. MSE for all four techniques combinations).

+## Questions
+1. Are we sure that we don't need a formulation of the eigenvalue loss that enables the calculation of derivatives for back-propagation?
+Are we sure that Pytorch handles this automatically for us?

 ___
 ## References
 * [Forecasting Sequential Data Using Consistent Koopman Autoencoders](http://proceedings.mlr.press/v119/azencot20a/azencot20a.pdf).